al-ce/karaml/README.md

 you think the JSON looks easier to read than the karaml syntax, but you still want to use karaml for the rest of your config.

-Be mindful of the slight differences in syntax between yaml and JSON.
+Be mindful of the slight differences in syntax between YAML and JSON.
 Namely, quotes are optional unless needed for escaping characters, elements of the `json` map are separated as sequence item (a properly indented dash `-` followed by a space), and no commas are used to separate those items.